cilium/cilium/Documentation/concepts/scalability/report.rst

 .. figure:: images/image_8_02.png

-As expected, **increasing the number of policies does not have a significant impact on the memory usage of Cilium since the BPF policy maps have a constant size** once a pod is initialized.
+As expected, **increasing the number of policies does not have a significant impact on the memory usage of Cilium since the eBPF policy maps have a constant size** once a pod is initialized.

 .. figure:: images/image_8_03.png